 “He’s in a meeting with that lawyer fuck dick right now, working on the terms to dip into our water supply, those cunt rats.
 After you got nabbed, John just broke, he barely even negotiated.
 One of those RCMP officers died in the explosion and the feds dropped the hammer.
 I guess the old man got scared.
 It’s fucking horrible; they are starting to set up a camp in the northeast sector to house about two hundred of these niggers and Muslims.
 Can you believe that shit?”

 “It’s fucking disgusting,” said the one in the passenger seat.

-Ben’s walky-talky went off and he stepped away for a moment.
-When he came back he said, “The Lawyer is coming out, head up to O’Heren and get debriefed.
+Ben’s walkie-talkie went off and he stepped away for a moment.
+When he came back he said, “The Lawyer is coming out.
+Head up to O’Heren and get debriefed.
 Take these fine young gentlemen with you…It’s great to have you back, brother.”

-“Thanks,” I said.
 The gate opened and we coasted inside.
 It felt great passing through those gates into The Grid.
-I was a lot more relaxed now too now that we were back on my home turf.
+I was a lot more relaxed now that we were back on my home turf.
 The Saints had a lot less power here.
 If anything it was now them who felt a little uneasy in their surroundings.

-As he requested, I told him everything.
-From being kidnapped by Lisa Kim and her band of multicultural bandits, I told him about their plans to exchange my well-being for resources and about the Underworld Saints crashing into the van, killing Lisa and the black man.”
+As he requested, I told him everything: From being kidnapped by Lisa Kim and her band of multicultural bandits, to their plans to exchange my well-being for resources, to the Underworld Saints crashing into the van, killing Lisa and the black man.